|Student Project Programme (SPP)|

 SPP - Biofuel / Bioenergy SPP projects

-Council and Karnataka State Bio-energy Development Board (KSBDB), GoK are jointly supporting B.E, M. Tech, M.Sc., and MBA students to take up research projects in the Biofuel / Bioenergy area.
-KSCST & KSBDB, had sent a poster consisting of thrust areas for students to take up project.
-KSCST received 154 student project proposals (111 BE projects, 9 M.Tech projects, 24 M.Sc., projects and 10 MBA projects) from various colleges across the state under SPP Biofuel / Bioenergy area (Annexure 2).
-These project proposals were evaluated by the experts and they have selected 87 projects for the sponsorship (62 BE projects, 3 M.Tech projects, 16 M.Sc., projects and 6 MBA projects).
-The nodal centre evaluation of Biofuel projects was held at Sri Venkateshwara College of Engineering, Bengaluru on 25th May 2018.
-A total of 62 projects were selected for Seminar and Exhibition.
+Council and Karnataka State Biofuel Development Board (KSBDB) are jointly supporting Engineering, M. Tech, M.Sc., and MBA students to take up research projects in the Biofuel / Bioenergy area.
+Under the 38th Series of Student Project Programme, KSCST & KSBDB, had sent a poster consisting of thrust areas for students to take up project.
+KSCST received 116 student project proposals (65 BE projects, 22 M.Tech projects, 21 M.Sc., projects and 8 MBA projects) from various colleges across the state under SPP Biofuel / Bioenergy area.
+These project proposals were evaluated by the experts and they have given their opinion for sponsorship / rejection on each of the projects.
+59 projects (31 BE projects - Rs.
+3,19,000/-, 8 M.Tech projects - Rs.
+56,000/-, 15 M.Sc., projects - Rs.
+1,36,000/- and 5 MBA projects - Rs.
+46,000/-) totaling to Rs.
+5,57,000/- (Rupees Five Lakhs Fifty Seven Thousand).
+The Karnataka State Biofuel Development Board, Government of Karnataka has approved and released an amount of Rs.
+13.95 Lakhs to the Council for this activity.

 The focus of the seminar and exhibition is not only to provide the forum for the students to present their work, but also to educate them on current developments in the field of engineering and technology.
 The exhibition is also open for students and general public on these days.